 - Resources (attach documents or mention links to material that should guide the writer)

-Does your company has a communications style guide?
+Does your company have a communications style guide?
 Make sure the writer has it, or has a copy of the relevant section.

 If part of the writer’s task will be to localise content created by your company’s US marketing team, you might like to read our recent post Australianising US Content: a guide for AU marketing managers which looks at some of the less obvious issues, as well as the obvious ones like spelling differences.